All Products

 Document Center

-Container Service for Kubernetes (ACK) allows you to create multiple categories of cloud disks in ACK clusters based on your storage requirements and budget in various scenarios.
-ACK also allows you to change the disk categories of disk volumes to meet changing business requirements.
-If you create a standard SSD for your application but your application requires a higher IOPS, you can upgrade the category of the disk from standard SSD to Enterprise SSD (ESSD).
+Container Service for Kubernetes (ACK) allows you to create multiple categories of cloud disks in ACK clusters based on your storage requirements and budget for various scenarios.
+ACK also allows you to change disk categories to meet evolving business requirements.
+For example, if you initially created a standard SSD for your application but now require higher IOPS, you can upgrade the disk category from standard SSD to Enterprise SSD (ESSD).

 Prerequisites

-• Kubernetes 1.20 or later is used by your cluster and the Container Storage Interface (CSI) plug-in is installed in your cluster.
+• Your cluster uses Kubernetes 1.20 or later and has the Container Storage Interface (CSI) plug-in installed.

 • storage-operator 1.26.1-50a1499-aliyun or later is installed in the cluster.